 If you will change some files on the submodule and you will run

-git status, you will see “modified content”, but you cannot add this to the stage.
+you will see “modified content”, but you cannot add this to the stage.
 Why?
 Because parent repository sees, that something has changed, but the hash of the submodule hasn’t changed.
 You need to go to the submodule directory and create commit.
-It is important to push this commit to the server, without it, you will be the only person that have this commit on the local machine.
-After this push nothing will change in the parent repository.
+It is important to push this commit to the server, without it, you will be the only person that has this commit on the local machine.
+After this push, nothing will change in the parent repository.
 Go back to it and run

-new commits.
-At this moment you can add submodule to the stage and create new commit.
+At this moment you can add a submodule to the stage and create a new commit.

 What is important?

-You need to remember that changes made on the submodule don’t trigger changes on the parent repository.
+You need to remember that changes made on the submodule don’t trigger changes in the parent repository.
 You need to push separately commits from both repositories.
-There is also possibility to have submodule in the submodule.
-In that case you can use
+There is also the possibility to have submodule in the submodule.
+In that case, you can use

-git submodule update command.
-Also, after someone will clone your repository with submodules, he/she should use
+command.
+Also, after someone will clone your repository with submodules, they should use

 To get familiar with git submodules, I’ve prepared some exercises, which can be done in 10 minutes:

-- Create repository (hereinafter referred to as REPO1), add some files, push them to the remote server (github/bitbucket).
+- Create a repository (hereinafter referred to as REPO1), add some files, push them to the remote server (GitHub/Bitbucket).